-We're big advocates of bootstrapping in business (and we don't mean the framework that makes every site look like this).
+We're big advocates of bootstrapping in business.
 Especially so when the idea is in it's infancy or the brand is just dipping their toes into this exciting digital sales channel.

 Market research can only take you so far.
 Getting your wares in front of your potential customers and allowing them to vote with their money is —I believe— the only true litmus test to prove your concept.

 Unless you're an existing brand with a strong, unique visual identity or there are some very specific requirements around how things need to work or be presented on the store for the venture to be given a fair trial; making use of Shopify's best practice based pre-mades is likely the wisest choice.
 The way Shopify works in terms of products, collections, cart and checkout; they're tried and tested.

 At the time of writing this, over 400,000 merchants are using the Shopify platform every day.
 Since Shopify's success is directly tied to their merchant's success, with that sort of data you can be fairly safe in the assumption that Shopify are doing things how they need to be done to promote conversion.

 Is that even a word?
 Regardless, deciding whether or not your business concept is one you can go about without bringing in investors or pumping all your hard earned savings into is an extremely worthwhile thing to do.

 If you do need to invest in a unique design or some special functionality to your store, then bootstrapping may not be the right approach.
 If you're selling —how you probably should be— in a manner that is recognizable to your buyers both in presentation and workflow then it is most certainly an option.

 With the assumption that you don't have an experienced internal designer/developer capable of manhandling Shopify to do your bidding, some considerations: